ob-pfm/open-banking-demo-ios/Documentation/OpenBankingPFMSDK/README-OpenBankingPFMSDK.md

-# PFM SDK Backend Android
+# PFM SDK Backend iOS

 The Open Banking PFM SDK uses Client classes and with **Promises** to get responses from the Open Banking PFM API in an easier way and structured as data models.